-If you are thinking about mediation, it is important that you approach it with the right from of mind, otherwise you’re just wasting time.
+If you are thinking about mediation, it is important that you approach it with the right frame of mind, otherwise you risk wasting time.
 Therefore, it’s important to be able to:

 - Approach the other party with an open mind;

 - Be willing to compromise and make concessions on things you want;

 - Speak in a manner that is civil and respectful;

 - Consider options for resolution that you hadn’t previously thought about;

 - Preserve your self-respect by communicating in a manner that is reflective of the best version of yourself; and

 - Reach a resolution that all parties can live with.

 Call Our Connecticut Attorneys to Learn More About Mediation Today

 Mediation isn’t for everyone, but it is an effective means of resolving disputes in many cases.
 If you are thinking about it, our attorneys can provide you with the guidance you need, as well as answers to any questions that you have.
 To learn more, please call our CT mediation attorneys today at 860-893-0558, or send us an email using the contact form found on our website today.
 Our office is located in West Hartford, but we serve clients throughout the state.